intersel/iFSM/README.md

     - function should return a boolean: true: ok works fine; false: error
     - function has the following input:
   	  * parameters: the properties_init_function
   	  * event: the event
   	  * data: the data sent with the event
   - **properties_init_function**: optional parameters to send to init_function
   - **next_state**: next state to go once init_function done and change conditions are fullfiled
   - **pushpop_state**: <br>
 	If 'PushState', then current state is pushed in the StateStack then next_state takes place.
 If set in an event defined in 'DefaultState', the system will get the actual state.
 	If 'PopState', then the next state will be the one on top of the StateStack which is poped. next_state is so overwritten...
 If the stack is void, there is no state change.
   - **next_state_when**: <br>
-	Definition of condition test that will be evaluated, and if result is true then state will change Following variables may be used for the test
+	Definition of condition test that will be evaluated, and if result is true then state will change Following variables may be used for the test:
 	- this	: the FSM object
 	- this.EventIteration: variable that gives the iteration of the number of calls of the current event.
 	EventIteration is reset when the state changes
   - **next_state_on_target**:<br>
 	Definition of condition test based on the current states of the defined submachines The test consist to:
 	- get the current states of each defined sub-machines,
 	- match the current state to the targeted state array, resulting to true if found
 	- apply the defined operator between the results
 	- if the result is positive, then the next state processing is done
   - **out_function(properties_out_function,event,data)**: function name or anonymous function, called just before ending the processing of an event
     - function has the following input:
   	  * parameters: the properties_out_function
   	  * event: the event
   	  * data: the data sent with the event
   - **properties_out_function**: optional parameters to send to out_function
   - **next_state_if_error** (default: does not change state): state set if init_function return false
   - **pushpop_state_if_error**:
 	If 'PushState', then current state is pushed in the StateStack then next_state_if_error takes place.
 	If 'PopState', then the next state will be the one on top of the StateStack which is poped. next_state_if_error is so overwritten...
 If the stack is void, there is no state change.
   - **propagate_event**: if defined to true, the current event is propagated to the next state if it's the name of an event, the event is triggered if it's an array of events, events are triggered in sequence